Sour cereal soup: Ingredients and preparation

 The basis of kyselo is strong broth made from mushrooms and caraway in water.
 Central European mushroom species such as cep and similar ones are used.
 The mushrooms are usually used dried in the winter.
 The broth is thickened by sourdough which should ideally be made from rye flour.
 Families in the Giant Mountains would brew their sourdough base in cookware called "kyselák" or "kvasák".
 The thickened broth is supplemented by onion sautéed in butter, boiled and then roasted potatoes and scrambled eggs and seasoned with salt and vinegar.
 Due to its ancient origins, kyselo has no fixed recipe, and the preparation is a little different in every family.
 The recipe is passed on by oral tradition.
 There are local variants of kyselo in the Giant Mountains: without eggs or with hard-boiled eggs, boiled but not roasted potatoes, with or without cream, etc.

 Instant powder kyselo base is now available for use in large catering kitchens or liquid fermented cereal.

 Serving

 Kyselo is sometimes served in an edible bread bowl.
 Garnishes of scallion, parsley or other green herbs can be used.
 The potatoes are often served on a plate for diners to help themselves.
 Usually salt and vinegar are also on the table for personal seasoning preferences.
 Kyselo is filling so is often served as a main course.

 Folklore and popular culture

 As a staple food, kyselo plays an important part in local legends and fairy tales, especially in connection to the mythical mountain lord Krakonoš (Rübezahl).
 It is said that he gave sourdough to people and invented kyselo.
 In the Giant Mountains there is also a peak called the Kotel (Kocioł, Kesselkoppe) which means cauldron.
 When fog rises from the valley at bottom of Kotel, people say that Krakonoš is cooking the kyselo.

-The name kyselo is well-known throughout the Czech Republic because of Večerníček children's television series Krkonošské pohádky (Fairy Tales from the Giant Mountains), in which Anče, one of the main characters, cooks kyselo in almost all of the episodes.